top of page

 Lessons

-Lessons with a good instructor provide feedback and a plan for success, but good instructors can be expensive and hard to find especially at busy times of the season.
-Affordable beginner group lessons can be large and taught by new instructors
+Lessons with a good instructor provide guidance and feedback, but good instructors can be expensive and hard to find especially at busy times of the season.
+Affordable beginner group lessons can be large and taught by instructors with little experience

-Your progress depends on your age, fitness, ability, goals, knowledge, and amount of quality practice
+Your progress depends on your age, fitness, ability, knowledge, and amount of quality practice

 Do it Yourself video